Future of Mortgage Forgiveness Debt Relief Act Still on Hold

 The Senate Finance Committee voted to approve the break for the 2014 and 2015 tax years.
-But the provision is part of a larger package of expired breaks that has become bogged down in Congress.
+The House of Representatives introduced H.R.2994 – Mortgage Forgiveness Tax Relief Act of 2013 , where it is bogged down.

-According to a July 2014 brief from the National Association of Realtors:
+According to a November 2014 brief from the National Association of Realtors

 The Mortgage Forgiveness Debt Relief Act prevented homeowners who went through a short sale from being taxed on the amount of their home mortgage debt that had been forgiven.
 Now, debt that has been forgiven by a lender might count as taxable income.

 If you are underwater on your home mortgage and need to sell your house, what do you do now?

 Short sale sellers can still be exempt from tax liability under the “insolvency clause” of the Internal Revenue Code.
 The clause states that a seller is exempt from paying tax on any forgiven debt to the extent that they are insolvent.
 In other words, if the seller’s debts and liabilities exceed their assets by more than the amount of debt forgiven, they do not have to pay taxes on the forgiven debt.

 Here’s an example of how the Insolvency Clause works: